zekicaneksi/My-Old-Portfolio-Website/README.md

 ## Description of the Project

 The site is a single page web aplication.
+(SPA)<br>
 It has a subdomain for mobile devices and both domains are served with different Node.js processes.

 ### Used Libraries / Technologies

-For the front end, no library whatsoever is used.
+For the front end, no library whatsoever is used.<br>
-For backend, Express.js and body-parser are used.
+For backend, Express.js and body-parser are used.<br>
 Nginx is used for reverse proxy.

 ### Directory Structure